shawngiese/restbot/README.md

 A few additional assumptions:
 * If you are deploying this with the Docker service from Beep Boop, you need a [Beep Boop](https://beepboophq.com) account and a GitHub fork of this project.
 Otherwise you can run this script locally.
 * If running this code locally (useful for debug) install node.js on your computer.
+* You have installed git on your computer (so NPM install will work).
 * You have a Slack team account with sufficient rights to add a bot and generate a Slack API token.
-* You have an Information Hub server installed and the username/password in this code matches an account on your server.
+* You have an Information Hub 16 server installed and the username/password in this code matches an account on your server.
+The default is username Administrator with no password.This is set in the login function.

+If you want to use this with an earlier version of Information Hub, check out the release of iHub REST v1 only.
+The earlier version uses a different authentication method and different endpoints than version 16.

 ## Usage